 Last but not least is Gal Vihara.
 During our visit to Polonnaruwa, we were not able to see this famous rock temple due to time constraints.
-However, it deserves a place in these top things to see in Polonnaruwa.
+However, it deserves a place in this list of the top things to see in Polonnaruwa.

-Gal Vihara is a stone temple displaying the four giant statues: the standing, seated, and reclining Buddhas which were carved from solid granite.
-This site has been identified as the Uttararama built by King Parakramabahu the Great.
+Gal Vihara is a stone temple displaying the four giant statues: the standing, seated, and reclining Buddhas, which were carved from solid granite.
+This site has been identified as the Uttararama, built by King Parakramabahu the Great.
 The Gal Vihara perfectly showcases the skill and expertise in the art of stone sculpture in Sri Lanka.
-The carvings are well preserved and were beautifully done with detailed expressions and display exquisite workmanship.
+The carvings are well preserved and were beautifully done with detailed expressions and exquisite workmanship.

 And that’s the top 9 things to see in Polonnaruwa!

 However, if you have the time, spend a little more time on each complex and fully discover the surrounding areas.
 You might find some interesting ruins that are tucked away in a corner or some that may not be as popular but are more significant.
 For us, that’s the beauty of exploring on your own.
 You get to find the little gems in these beautiful ruins.

 Our visit to the ancient city was very eventful, to put it nicely.
 First, we didn’t research where to go and what to visit.
 Second, having not researched anything, we got ourselves into situations we are not proud of.
 For example, our "guide" or tuk-tuk driver let us pay entrance fees to places where tickets were not required (we discovered this much later on).
 Third, the realization that we had been scammed came too late, and we were so far out of the city that there was no point in returning.
 In short, our experience consisted of entering the gated ancient cities through broken barbed wire and crossing some vegetation in fear of facing some wild monkeys.
 All in hopes of seeing the ruins!